kran77 - Fotolia

-Digital Ethics and privacy
+Digital ethics and privacy

 Digital innovation is having a profound effect on the way we live our lives.
-However as a society we have reached a point where to move forward we need an open and frank debate about how our data is used.
-On one hand innovation is often data driven, meaning the more we want to innovate the more we need to be prepared to share our data.
+However, as a society, we have reached a point where to move forward we need an open and frank debate about how our data is used.
+On one hand, innovation is often data driven, meaning the more we want to innovate the more we need to be prepared to share our data.
 On the other hand, we’ve witnessed a strong and compelling need to protect our digital privacy.

 With the introduction of GDPR in 2018, and data misuse scandals increasingly making headlines, consumers are more aware than ever about their privacy rights and the need to protect their digital identities.
 So too, therefore, are policy makers more acutely aware of the dangers of digital misuse and the opportunities available for those who use data effectively and safely.

 After all, no one should have their data compromised and used without their explicit consent.
 And yet consumers need educating on where it is safe to give that consent and to understand the exact extent of how the data is going to be used.
-The technology industry needs to be actively involved in the conversations about the moral, political and social implication technology will have on our existence.
-We need to show how to balance data privacy with accelerating innovation around next generation technologies.
+The technology industry needs to be actively involved in the conversations about the moral, political and social implications technology will have on our existence.
+We need to show how to balance data privacy with accelerating innovation around next-generation technologies.
 Perhaps we will even start exploring the idea of a deep personalised data platform where we choose what data goes into the platform and who can use it for what purposes.

-Consumption based models for IT
+Consumption-based models for IT

 The ‘transformation culture’ sweeping the industry at the moment has proved to be more difficult than first anticipated, with concerns around skills and resources hampering the redefining of businesses.

-The manner in which we consume our IT has changed profoundly in the past 12 months, with as-a-Service models now commonplace across the industry and, as such, the manner in which we finance these deals must change too.
+The manner in which we consume our IT has changed profoundly in the past 12 months, with as-a-service models now commonplace across the industry and, as such, the manner in which we finance these deals must change too.
 Instead of paying back the credit on an IT asset whose value is in constant depreciation, models that allow for the lease or rent of an IT solution for a fixed price allow customers to take advantage of the latest technologies whilst paying less.